sbibers/minishell/README.md

 Feel free to fork the repository and submit pull requests if you'd like to contribute improvements or report bugs.
 This is an ongoing project, and contributions are welcome.

----

-## License

-This project is open source under the MIT License.